 Which agencies handle advertising for Lidl?
-Find out more from Adbrands Account Assignments
+Find out more from the Account Assignments database.

 Account assignments & selected contact information

 Adbrands Account Assignments tracks account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets.